How IM Verify works

 Normal verification Code matches, device secret matches — all good ✓

-Contact changed phones Code matches, device secret differs — warning shown ⚠️
+Contact changed phones Code matches, device secret differs — "degraded" warning ⚠️

 Impersonation attempt Code doesn't match — verification fails ✗